awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_lambda_tag_assets/Readme.md

     }

  ### S3Service class
 The following class uses the Amazon S3 API to perform S3 operations.
-For example, the getObjectBytes method returns a byte array that represents the image.
+For example, the **getObjectBytes** method returns a byte array that represents the image.
+Likewise, the **listBucketObjects** method returns a **List** object where each element is a string value that specifies the key name.

      package com.example.tags;